Know the Score:

 Food Inspection Results

-The St. Charles County Department of Community Health and the Environment is responsible for assuring the regular inspection of food service establishments in St. Charles County.
+The St. Charles County Department of Public Health is responsible for assuring the regular inspection of food service establishments in St. Charles County.
 Currently the Department regularly inspects all such establishments except within the corporate limits of St. Peters.

 Inspections are based on a starting score of 100 with points deducted during the inspection for various items found to be in need of correction.
 The number of points deducted is related to the potential seriousness of the deficiency.
 St. Charles County does not post a letter score.